Church of the Immaculate Conception, Farm Street: London Jesuit Centre

 In September 2004, the Mount Street Jesuit Centre was launched.
 Its intention was to provide adult Christian formation through prayer, worship, theological education and social justice.
 To do this it gave non-residential retreats and courses in spirituality as well as providing a full-time General Practitioner for homeless people at the Doctor Hickey Surgery in central London, and working with the London Jesuit Volunteers programme.

 In 2019, Heythrop College formally closed.
 The London Jesuit Centre was launched the same year in the same location as the Mount Street Jesuit Centre.
 It includes a reading room of the Heythrop Library, which provides access to about 8,000 books, plus indirect access (via off-site requests) to most of the collection of the Heythrop College, making it available again after its closure.
 The London Jesuit Centre provides teaching courses, spirituality, retreats and research.
-In conjunction with the University of Roehampton, a master's degree in theology, ecology and ethics, is taught in the centre.
-The degree is also linked to the research done in the Laudato Si' Research Institute in Campion Hall, Oxford.
-The centre continues the work of the Mount Street Jesuit Centre by offering spirituality courses as well as residential and non-residential retreats.
+Until 2022, in conjunction with the University of Roehampton, a master's degree in theology, ecology and ethics, was taught in the Centre.
+The degree was also linked to the research done in the Laudato Si' Research Institute in Campion Hall, Oxford.
+The Centre continues the work of the Mount Street Jesuit Centre by offering spirituality courses as well as residential and non-residential retreats.